shezzor/javascript-game-development-template/README.md

 A framework.
 You'll still need to understand how the canvas element and web works.
 Which honestly can only be a good thing.
-You'll be learning the browser and its features rather than someone elses interpreation of it.
+You'll be learning the browser and its features rather than someone elses interpretation of it.

 ## 🎫 Whats required